 Map a new chemical treatment and capture information about the type and amount of chemical applied.

-Measure distances and areas, get directions, or even take photos and add attachments.
+Measure distances and areas, get directions, and markup the map.